 ISLINGTON FRIENDS OF JEREMY CORBYN

 On 17th November 2020, Jeremy Corbyn MP was reinstated into the Labour Party by the Party’s National Executive Committee following his unjust suspension.
-The following day, Keir Starmer withdrew the Labour whip from our popular, hardworking and respected MP for Islington North, with a promise from Nick Brown, then Labour Chief Whip, that this would be reviewed within three months.
+The following day, Keir Starmer withdrew the Labour whip from our popular, hardworking and respected MP for Islington North, with a promise that this would be reviewed within three months.
 Over two years on, without reference to any recognised rules or process, Corbyn’s suspension from the Parliamentary Party has not been reviewed and nor has he been reinstated.

 The unjustified withdrawal of the whip is a continuing insult to all his constituents, but particularly for the 34,603 Islington North residents who gave him an overwhelming majority at the last General Election to be their Labour Member of Parliament.
 Jeremy Corbyn, meanwhile, has continued to support and represent everyone in the constituency diligently, despite the restrictions placed on him.
 He has, as always, addressed the diverse and difficult problems people face in our community – problems that have grown more acute during the pandemic and under a government which is overseeing growing inequality and rising poverty.